Erfan-ram/cpp-2014/README.md

 ---
 ## Constexpr Specifier

 constexpr is a feature added in C++ 11.
-The main idea is a performance improvement of programs by doing computations at compile time rather than run time.
+The main idea is a performance improvement of programs by doing `computations at compile time` rather than run time.
 Note that once a program is compiled and finalized by the developer, it is run multiple times by users.
-The idea is to spend time in compilation and save time at run time.
+The idea is to spend time in compilation and save time at `run time`.

 ---
 ## Aggregate member initialization